alfonsodelavega/picto-objectdiagram/README.md

 - An Ecore visualisation that shows the contents of a metamodel using a class diagram notation.
 - A model visualisation that shows the contents of a model using an object diagram notation.

-Both visualisations use [PlantUML](https://plantuml.com/) as the graphical notation to visualise the models, and they originate from the `Epsilon Playground`(https://eclipse.dev/epsilon/playground/).
+Both visualisations use [PlantUML](https://plantuml.com/) as the graphical notation to visualise the models, and they originate from the [Epsilon Playground](https://eclipse.dev/epsilon/playground/).
 The model-to-text transformations that generate the views are present in the `picto` folder of the `picto.plantuml.objectdiagram` Eclipse project.
 These are single-view Picto visualisations, so no tree to select different views is generated.

 ## How to use the visualisations